 What We Do

 We embrace thousands of those stricken with the disease with the world's most comprehensive program of care and services.
-The Greater New York Chapter is committed to enhancing the quality of life of those living with ALS through the many cost-free programs we offer to individuals and families affected by ALS.
+ALS Greater New York is committed to enhancing the quality of life of those living with ALS through the many cost-free programs we offer to individuals and families affected by ALS.
 Our programs are designed to meet the essential care and emotional needs of patients and caregivers within our community.

 Collaboration is the cornerstone of our research program.
 We partner with academia, industry, government, and other nonprofit organizations and lead by spurring long-lasting collaborations among researchers across all sectors, leading to globally shared data, protocols, and research samples to accelerate research progress.

 ALS Greater New York raises awareness about ALS and the search for a cure through a variety of events and educational outreach.
 Our virtual two–day spring Education & Resource Summit is an essential tool for those living with ALS.
 We also offer a variety of speakers and discussion topics in our Talk.
 Learn.
 Connect. program.